rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     apachectl configtest

-If the are no errors in the configuration file, you should see `Syntax OK` in the output.
+If there are no errors in the configuration file, you should see `Syntax OK` in the output.

-Reload the Apache webserver by using the following command:
+Reload the Apache web server by using the following command:

 **CentOS and RHEL 6**